 Set up your redraw facility

-A redraw facility allows you to access any additional repayments you have made to your home loan if necessary.
+A redraw facility allows you to access any additional repayments you have made to your home loan when you need them.
 It has two key advantages: it means you can make extra repayments, thereby saving on interest costs; and it provides flexible access to funds when they are most needed.

 This redraw feature is available with all our variable rate home loans (excluding building loans and Defence Home Owners Loan).
-Access these funds easily online.
+Access these funds easily through internet banking.
+Redraw is unavailable when you have a fixed rate, construction or Defence Home Owners loan.
 For fixed-rate home loans, redraw is only available at the end of the fixed rate period (ie. when the rate becomes variable).